 - Baked potato: Potatoes and sauerkraut are a Bavarian favorite.
 We like to top baked potatoes with sour cream and our Dill Garlic Sauerkraut.

-- Cubano sandwich: Sauerkraut stands in for pickles in this classic pressed sandwich of ham, Swiss cheese, and mustard.
+- Cubano sandwich: Sub out sauerkraut for pickles in this classic pressed sandwich of ham, Swiss cheese, and mustard.

 - Potato salad: Sauerkraut is an appealing addition to both classic and German potato salad.
 Give it a try at your next gathering.